Faculty

 David B Coultas, MD, FACP

-Dr. Coultas, MD received his medical degree from the University of Florida and completed training in internal medicine, pulmonary disease and critical care at the University of New Mexico.
-He joined VA Portland Health Care System and OHSU in 2014, and he is currently Associate Chief of Staff for Education at VAPORHCS.
-His research has focused on the epidemiology and prevention of chronic respiratory diseases.
-His studies have included investigations of patients with interstitial lung diseases, environmental and occupational lung diseases, and chronic obstructive pulmonary disease.
-His most recent research has focused on providing self-management support for patients with COPD and alternative methods for delivering pulmonary rehabilitation.
+Dr. Coultas received his medical degree from the University of Florida and completed training in internal medicine, pulmonary and critical care at the University of New Mexico.
+He joined VA Portland Health Care System and OHSU in 2014.
+His research has focused on the epidemiology and prevention of chronic respiratory diseases including investigations of patients with interstitial lung diseases, environmental and occupational lung diseases, and COPD.
+These studies have been funded by the American Lung Association, National Institutes of Health, Robert Wood Johnson Foundation, and the VA Office of Rural Health.
+Most recently he has been exploring approaches for providing self-management support for patients with COPD and alternative methods for delivering pulmonary rehabilitation.

 Melanie Harriff, PhD